 Make time to engage

 Don’t set it and forget it—that’s what any marketing expert will tell you.
 Just because your posts are scheduled, doesn’t mean you don’t need to engage.
-Quite the contrary, it’s critical that you comment and like other posts to drive new followers and make connections.
+Quite the contrary, it’s critical that you comment and like other posts to drive new followers, make connections with users and try to engage with influencers.
 This is just one way people can discover you.

 It’s important that you also reply to comments on your page.
 According to FounderU’s guide, How to Use Instagram to Boost Online Sales, this is a simple tactic to get followers coming back to your page:

 “Instagram can be a transient place, so replying to a comment is effective in not only making your follower feel good and be even more connected to you, but also in bringing them back to the post to check out what you’ve said.”

 If you can’t spend a lot of time engaging or replying to comments, set aside just 15 minutes each day to do so.
 While you’re having your morning coffee, between meetings, or when you need to give your brain a break.

 There are always new features being released on Instagram.
 These offer a new way to engage with your audience and tell your story, making them important to play with and test for your brand.
 For Instagram, there are two specific features that are important for small businesses right now.

 Product tagging: This is a great way to draw attention to the products being highlighted in your posts.
 Before you can tag anything, you have to get approved on Instagram.
 Once approved, you simply tag products when uploading the new image.
 If you schedule ahead of time (which is recommended), you can add those tags after the post goes live.

 Stories: This is one of the most talked about Instagram features in 2018.
 It’s also very popular, with 400 million accounts using stories each day, according to Instagram.
 Stories are a chance to show your authenticity and humanize your brand, two things consumers are looking for more and more.